 - Place the chickpea flour in a small bowl.
 Add water to it and mix to make a smooth slurry.
 When the vegetables in the stew have cooked through, gently (while stirring) add the slurry to the pot.
 Let it cook for another 5 minutes.
 You will see that the stew thicken.
 If you want it thicker, increase the quantity of chickpea flour.2 teaspoons chickpea flour (besan), 2 tablepoons water

-- Vegetables: This recipe gives you flexibility to add a variety of vegetables.
-The general rule of thumb is to use those veggies that can hold their shape and not become mush after cooking such as carrots, potatoes and calabash.
-Some veggies that should not be used in this recipe are aubergines, bitter melon and zucchini.
+- Vegetables: This recipe gives you the flexibility to add a variety of vegetables.
+The general rule of thumb is to use those veggies that can hold their shape and not become mush after cooking such as carrots, potatoes, and calabash.
+Some veggies that should not be used in this recipe are aubergines, bitter melon, and zucchini.

-- If you do not have sweet potatoes, you regular potatoes instead.
+- If you do not have sweet potatoes, use regular potatoes instead.

 - You can use butternut squash instead of pumpkin.

-- Jaggery: I love the caramel flavour of jaggery in this recipe.
+- Jaggery: I love the caramel flavor of jaggery in this recipe.
 If you do not have jaggery with you, use the same quantity of dark brown sugar or regular white sugar.